Baggies (trousers)

 "Baggies" was a name given to a particular type of jean in the early 1980s in the United Kingdom.
 The jeans were designed to be loose fitting around the leg, with a tight zip or button around the ankle, and had a number of zips with pockets primarily down the front of the jean.
 Typically there may have been ten or more pockets on the front of the jeans.
-They would frequently been worn with another 1980s fashion accessory, the day-glo sock, which was a terry towelling sock typically coloured in bright yellow, pink, or light blue.
+They would frequently been worn with another 1980s fashion accessory, the day-glo sock, which was a terry towelling sock typically coloured in bright yellow, pink, white or light blue.

-Before the popular 'baggy clothing' introduced by MC Hammer of the late '80s and early '90s, there was the dress style Baggies.
+Before the popular 'baggy clothing' introduced by MC Hammer of the early '90s, there was the dress style Baggies.
 This style of clothing is best symbolized as dress style clothing.
-The most fashionable representation of these type of outfits was the pants along with a dress shirt, a thin tie, a fancy blazer coat and dress shoes.
+The most fashionable representation of these types of outfits was the pants along with a dress shirt, a thin tie, a fancy blazer coat and dress shoes.
 The best example of this clothing and outfits were worn by the Minneapolis based band known as "The Time" (headed by frontman Morris Day).